evanmalherbe/jokesonyou/README.md

 This app uses Next.js to serve up a few jokes from a simple jokes api.
 It fetches new jokes each time it is loaded.
 When you click on a joke, it takes you to another page which reveals the punchline.

+This project has been deployed with [Vercel](https://vercel.com/) to: [https://jokesonyou-six.vercel.app/](https://jokesonyou-six.vercel.app/).

 ## Table of Contents

 - [Instructions](#instructions)